 One can’t help but be awed by the quality oft craftsmanship that went into everything.
 And even more astonishing is how much silver is on display.
 The talents and wealth they offered are a testament to how much they wanted to show their love for the Almighty.

 Walking the walls is #1 on the list of things to do in Dubrovnik.
 Just as in the Middle Ages, you can walk all along its walls and see the city and ocean from some 80 feet above ground level.
 Let me tell you, it makes for spectacular views of both the city’s interior and the Adriatic.

-If you are in Dubrovnik for more than one day try to go early in the morning or later in the afternoon, when cruise ships are not in port.
-In the hotter months, the walls can get very hot and bright at midday as well, so dress coolly and remember your sunglasses.
+ⓘ TIP: For fewer crowds, walk the walls early in the morning or later in the afternoon.
+In the hotter months, the walls can get very hot and bright at midday.
+Dress coolly and remember to wear a hat and sunglasses.

-If you are tired of UNESCO sites, you can spend a day in Dubrovnik swimming in the clear, blue waters and lying on the soft sand, soaking up Adriatic rays.
+Dubrovnik is also a good place for sea, sun, and beach, and there are several nice beaches around the town one can enjoy.
+If you are tired of historical sites, you can spend a day in Dubrovnik lying on the soft sand, soaking up Adriatic rays, and swimming in the clear, blue waters.
 Just don’t forget a towel and your sunscreen!

 See more: Enjoy more photos in our Dubrovnik photo gallery.

 Want to hire a local guide?
 Get Your Guide offers unique tours and experiences, many priced per group, instead of per person.
 CHECK PRICES HERE.

 - City of Fortune: How Venice Ruled the Seas

 If you’ve already “been there, done that” and don’t want to spend another day in Dubrovnik, there are plenty of other things to do.
 For example: